-As ever, I am grateful to members of SACRE for their attendance at and contribution to meetings.
-We have continued to hold 'hybrid ' meetings allowing for members to attend through an internet platform if they are unable to attend in person.
-Varying degrees of success have been enjoyed with the technology but attendance has been good.
+As ever, I am grateful to members of SACRE for their attendance at, and contribution to meetings.
+We have continued to hold 'hybrid' meetings, allowing for members to attend through an internet platform if they are unable to attend in person.
+This has ensured that attendance has continued to be good.

 During this year we have embarked upon the process to review our Agreed Syllabus.
-This has been undertaken in partnership with Torbay and Plymouth SACREs and once again with the support of RE Today.
-Feedback from teachers gave a very clear sense of direction to the review with the emphasis on revising in line with national developments rather than any substantial re-writing.
-As I write this report the revision is underway and launch events for the syllabus are being planned.
+This has been undertaken in partnership with Devon and Plymouth SACREs and once again with the support of RE Today.
+Feedback from teachers gave a very clear sense of direction to the review with the emphasis on revising in line with national developments, rather than any substantial re-writing.
+As I write this report the revision is underway and launch events for the syllabus are being planned for June 2024.